F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 In a University-Initiated Investigation, a Respondent will be provided with written notice of the allegations forming the basis of the University-Initiated Investigation, and these Procedures will govern such investigation to the greatest extent practicable.

-A Complainant or impacted party who may have been subject to Discrimination or Harassment that forms the basis of a University-Initiated Investigation shall (1) be provided with written notice that the University has commenced a University-Initiated Investigation; (2) receive a copy of any written response submitted by the Respondent(s); (3) be afforded an opportunity to review the investigation report; (4) upon request, be afforded an opportunity to meet with the decision-makers in connection with the University-Initiated Investigation; (5) be provided with written notice of the determination of whether a violation of one or both of the Policies occurred and any sanction or remedial measures imposed in connection with the violation; and (6) be afforded the right to appeal such determination, sanctions or remedial measures in accordance with these Procedures.
+A Complainant or impacted party who may have been subject to Discrimination, Harassment and/or Hazing that forms the basis of a University-Initiated Investigation shall (1) be provided with written notice that the University has commenced a University-Initiated Investigation; (2) receive a copy of any written response submitted by the Respondent(s); (3) be afforded an opportunity to review the investigation report; (4) upon request, be afforded an opportunity to meet with the decision-makers in connection with the University-Initiated Investigation; (5) be provided with written notice of the determination of whether a violation of one or both of the Policies occurred and any sanction or remedial measures imposed in connection with the violation; and (6) be afforded the right to appeal such determination, sanctions or remedial measures under these Procedures.

 Investigation of Formal Complaints

-The assigned University Investigator(s) will conduct a thorough fact-finding investigation and will meet separately with both the Complainant and the Respondent(s), interview pertinent witnesses and review relevant documents regarding the Formal Complaint.
+The assigned University Investigator(s) will conduct a thorough fact-finding investigation and will meet separately with both the Complainant and the Respondent(s), interview pertinent witnesses, and review relevant documents regarding the Formal Complaint.
 The University Investigator(s) may consider all relevant information.
-Both parties will be afforded the opportunity to provide information and names of witnesses to the University Investigator.
+Both parties will be provided the opportunity to submit information and names of witnesses to the University Investigator.

-The investigation shall be completed within 45 days following the assignment of the Formal Complaint to the University Investigator(s), unless an extension of time for good cause is approved by the Title IX Coordinator and Affirmative Action Officer.
+The investigation shall be completed within 45 days following the assignment of the Formal Complaint to the University Investigator(s), unless an extension of time for good cause is approved by the Title IX Coordinator and Director of Institutional Equity.

 Investigation Report and Evidence